jhuapl-bio/taxtriage/docs/tass_scoring_methods.md

 ### 8.3 Low-Abundance Confidence

-A sigmoid in log₁₀-RPM space that rewards organisms with meaningful RPM even when absolute read counts are low.
-Particularly useful for sterile or blood-site samples.
+This is a sigmoid curve applied in log₁₀-RPM space that gives credit to organisms that have a meaningful number of reads per million, even when the absolute read count is small.
+It's especially useful for sterile-site or blood samples where you don't expect many reads from any organism, but even a few reads can be clinically significant.

 ```math
 \text{RPM} = \frac{\text{numreads}}{\text{total\_reads}} \times 10^6